 The section of the larynx with the largest amount of tumour is usually the section where the tumour started.
 Most tumours in the larynx start in the glottis.
 A tumour start starts in either the supraglottis or glottis and grows down into the subglottis is called transglottic.

-The parts of the larynx involved by tumour are used to determine the tumour stage (see Pathologic stage below).
-A tumour that involves more then one part of the larynx or that shows transglottic spread is given a higher tumour stage and is associated with worse prognosis.
+The parts of the larynx involved by the tumour are used to determine the tumour stage (see Pathologic stage below).
+A tumour that involves more than one part of the larynx or that shows transglottic spread is given a higher tumour stage and is associated with a worse prognosis.

 Nerves are like long wires made up of groups of cells called neurons.
 Nerves send information (such as temperature, pressure, and pain) between your brain and your body.
 Perineural invasion means that cancer cells were seen attached to a nerve.